-Prior to the Student-at-Risk Case Team arriving at a recommendation for Involuntary Leave, the Manager, Student Affairs will endeavor to meet with the student to obtain relevant information from the student's perspective.
-This information will be presented to the Student-at-Risk Case Team before it makes its recommendation regarding Involuntary Leave.
+Prior to the Campus Assessment, Response, and Education Team arriving at a recommendation for Involuntary Leave, Student Affairs will endeavor to meet with the student to obtain relevant information from the student's perspective.

-If the Student-at-Risk Case Team recommends Involuntary Leave to the Vice Provost, Teaching, Learning and Student Success, the student will receive notice that his/her case has been referred for decision under this Protocol and the reasons why this recommendation was made.
+If the Campus Assessment, Response, and Education Team recommends Involuntary Leave to the Vice Provost, Teaching, Learning and Student Success, the student will receive notice that his/her case has been referred for decision under this Policy and the reasons why this recommendation was made.
 The student will be afforded an opportunity to present his/her views on the matter to the Vice Provost, Teaching, Learning and Student Success prior to the final decision.